Suzanne

 | Software verification | Confirm deterministic behavior of operators, panel rendering, preferences, and state transitions | Automated Python test suite with 65 passing checks |

 This design fits the realities of Blender add-on development.
 Some claims are best tested through automation, such as whether blank prompts are rejected or whether an error state is rendered correctly.
-Other claims are best illustrated through concrete task runs in the Blender interface, where the usefulness of the resulting guidance can be seen directly.
+Other claims are best illustrated through concrete task runs in the Blender interface, where Suzanne’s generated guidance can be inspected directly as numbered in-panel instructions, longer procedural responses, or context-aware summaries of recent user actions.
+In this chapter, that evidence is presented through captured N-panel outputs and experiment summaries that pair each prompt with the returned guidance and the observed outcome.

 Evaluation scope